 Choosing a Location:

-Make sure to place your Raised Vegetable Garden Beds carefully in one permanent location.
+Make sure to place your Raised Garden Beds carefully in one permanent location.
 Place your garden beds in a flood-prone area that receives 8 or more hours of full sun.
 Additionally, make sure to place your garden bed in a location that is easily accessible by a watering hose.

 Prior to filling in the area with dirt, make sure to remove any grass and loosen the dirt to improve drainage.
 Loosening the dirt will also allow your deeper rooting vegetables to grow deeper without difficulty.
 You can choose to leave the bottom of your newly loosened dirt as is before adding your soil mixture or you can place a flooring to keep burrowing animals or weeds out.
 Flooring options can include landscape fabric, cardboard, or wire mesh.

 Before you begin planting any seeds or transitioning any potted plants, establishing your soil composition is important in creating a healthy ecosystem for your plants to grow in.
 There are a number of soil ingredients available and recommended to build the right soil mixture for your growing garden.
 The top-recommended soil combinations always include 50% of high-quality topsoil, compost (either homemade or store-bought), and a low percentage of optional potting soil or a mixture of organic material.

 The soil recipe you choose will come down to your preference, price range, and local availability.
 Once you’ve decided on a soil mixture, make sure to add a light layer of mulch to the very top, this can be from 1″ to 3″ inches.
 Depending on the mulch material you use, too much mulch will prevent water from reaching your crop and too little won’t keep weeds away or keep your soil cool.